Zahra15/-Linux-Server-Configuration/README.md

       deactivate
       ```

    rename the application.py file to __init__.py

    ** Configure the virtual host **

    on the file /etc/apache2/sites-available/catalog.conf

-      paste the followint content
+   paste the following content

       ```
       <VirtualHost *:80>